celestial-radio/perpetualdevotion/README.md

  2. i'm socially inept.
  3. i mostly go online at 12-2am est or 7-9am est in pt.
  4. i'm a bit of an alastor and lucifer's kin so it gets crazy out here !!!^_^
+ 5. i surely don't mind ships but HELPME JS DONT TELL ME IN DETAILS (im talkin abt al) IF ITS ALASTOR ???</3

 that'll be all! thank you for your time!